cs8u7/Web_Application_Reconnaissance/README.md

 	- ##### 3.4.4 Endpoint Fuzzing
 	- ##### 3.4.5 Vulnerability Scanning
 ### 4. Implementation
-- #### 4.1 Applying Reconnaissance Idea & Technology and Customizing Open-Source Reconnaissance For Automatic Purpose
+- #### 4.1 Applying Reconnaissance Idea & Technology To Develop Reconnaissance Tool With Narrowed Purpose
 ### 5. Result
-- #### 5.1 Testing Customized Tools and Comparing Result With Using Specific Tools For Each Stage
+- #### 5.1 Testing Tools and Comparing Result With Using Specific Tools For Each Stage
 - #### 5.2 Conclusion